analogdevicesinc/PyTrinamic/docs/datalogger.md

   ```py
     dl.start_logging()
   ```
-* The firmware now does the logging and we need to wait till it finished.
+* The firmware now does the logging and we need to wait till it is finished.
   ```py
     dl.wait_till_done()
   ```